Have you ever been to a blog with a crappy design but has excellent content? Most of the blogs I follow are in this category.

 Taking Advantage of My Strengths

-Being a web developer, and knowledgeable about how to build and put together websites gives me an advantage over most personal finance bloggers.
-I could settle for something that was “blah,” but why not set my site
+Being a web developer and knowledgeable about building and putting together websites gives me an advantage over most personal finance bloggers.
+I could settle for something that was “blah,” but why not set my site apart from the many incredible personal finance blogs out there?

 I didn't want how my blog looked and performed to be the primary reason people visited the site.
-But I'm also learning that sites who can do all of the following, grow faster and larger:
+But I'm also learning that sites that can do all of the following grow faster and larger:

 - Great content